-We currently cater for students aged 11 to 18 [Year 7 to Year 13]: all our students have a Statement of Special Educational Needs or an Education Health & Care Plan, raised and maintained by the local authority.
+We currently cater for students aged 11 to 18 [Year 7 to Year 13]: all our students have an Education Health & Care Plan (or Statement of Educational Need if not yet transferred), raised and maintained by the local authority.

 Admission is through Northamptonshire Local Authority.

 What to do if you think your child needs help If your child has not been identified and you feel they need additional support.

 - Speak to your child's class teacher

 - Express your concerns, depending on your child’s needs, the teacher will:

 Provide additional support using Quality First Teaching (as per SEND Code of Practice)